 The first step to escaping debt is to make small repayments on your credit cards.
 Rather than taking care of all the debt on one card, try to make a few instalments on each.

 The second step is to get help.
-Contact us and our debt counsellors will be at your side until you’re in the clear, negotiating with creditors for lower interest rates on your behalf.
+Contact Debtline with our free callback form and our debt counsellors will be at your side until you’re in the clear, negotiating with creditors for lower interest rates on your behalf.

 Spend Your Money on What Really Matters

 Ask yourself whether you really require that gold bracelet, R650 skincare product or DSTV account.
 Start spending cash on just the basics, and cut back on things you don’t generally need.
 This may seem difficult at first, but you will eventually get the hang of it.
 Just spend on groceries, petrol, rent and taking care of utility bills.
 Swap eating out at restaurants for home-cooked dinners and Uber rides for a train ticket or bus card.
 Do a little research on coupons or promo codes, limits and reasonable deals before purchasing anything you need.